teutoniclongboat/Chipyard-for-FPGA/README.md

-This repo are FPGA development playground base on UC-berkeley Chipyard.
+This repo is FPGA development playground base on UC-berkeley Chipyard.